AISViz/AISdb/docs/source/intro.rst

   start_receiver(udp_listen_addr='0.0.0.0:9921', multicast_rebroadcast_addr='aisdb.meridian.cs.dal.ca:9921')

-For further info on how to set up a Raspberry Pi for receiving AIS, see <receiver link>
+For further info on how to set up a Raspberry Pi for receiving AIS, see :ref:`Setting up an AIS receiver <receiver>`